Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 For your easy shopping, this post contains affiliate links.
 If you click highlighted links or pictures and make a purchase, I may receive a commission at no additional cost to you.

-I rely on their professionalism, humanity, care.
+I fully relied on their professionalism, humanity, and great care.

 Of course, not!
 You don’t have to!

 If you cannot afford to purchase any gifts, or if you’re just too stressed out with so many things to do that you can’t wrap up your head around another thing to worry about – then just don’t!

 Don’t feel obligated or bad in any way if you don’t do anything.